Umang-Agarwal0609/Diversifi-news/README.md

 ## Deployment
 ---

-The application has been deployed using [Render](https://render.com) with Docker.
+The live API documentation application has been deployed having Docker integration [Link to the Deployed Version]([https://render.com](https://diversifi-backend.onrender.com/docs)) .
 The live API documentation is available at:

 ```
 https://diversifi-backend.onrender.com/docs